 Progent can provide a broad array of consulting and support services to make sure you extract the greatest possible business value from your Exchange 2013 migration.
 Progent can help you set up Exchange 2013 in conjunction with Active Directory following industry best practices, design and implement a DAG solution for high availability and fast failover, design and validate a disaster recovery plan that takes advantage of Exchange 2013's HA technology, and provide services such as iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise in order to integrate smartphone and tablets with Exchange 2013 to enhance the productivity of your mobile workforce.
 Progent can also provide the help of certified network security engineers to help you plan and implement an organization-wide strategy for security and compliance.

-Microsoft allows you to create seamless hybrid environments that integrate Office 365 Exchange Online and on-premises Exchange deployments.
-This permits you to have specific Exchange mailboxes located at your physical datacenter and other mailboxes hosted by Office 365.
-Progent's Microsoft-certified Exchange consulting team can help your organization with any facet of designing, implementing and troubleshooting your hybrid Office 365/Exchange network.
-Progent's Exchange specialists can deliver as-needed expertise to help you through stubborn technical bottlenecks and also offer extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365 initiative is completed on schedule and on budget.
-To find out more about Progent's online consulting services for hybrid Office 365 and on-premises Exchange environments, see Office 365 integration solutions with on-premises Exchange.
+Microsoft allows you to create transparent hybrid environments that combine Office 365 and on-premises Exchange deployments.
+This allows you to have certain Exchange mailboxes located at your physical datacenter or private cloud and other mailboxes hosted by Office 365.
+Progent's certified Exchange consultants can assist you with any phase of designing, integrating and debugging your hybrid Exchange network.
+Progent's Exchange consultants can deliver occasional expertise to help you resolve stubborn technical problems and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Office 365/Exchange initiative is carried out on schedule and within budget.
+To learn more about Progent's online consulting services for integrating Office 365 and on-premises Exchange systems, go to Office 365 integration solutions with on-premises Exchange.